flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 #### Business rule example

-In the above example, the following MVEL business rule was used to populate the keys with values from the task:
+In the preceding example, an MVEL business rule demonstrates the population of specific keys with dynamic values from the task.
+This JSON object, assigned to the "app" key, captures the values for various UI properties:

 ```json
 ///assigning a JSON object containing dynamic values for the specified keys to the "app" key